not indexed, quotes 1 2

 BV. + Our Dinner With Michael (Moore) ...

-1. @bm.xls, for Sally's comments about "criticism,
+1. @bm.xls, for Sally's comments about "criticism, anger, not

 popular at home either"